kovidgoyal/calibre/manual/viewer.rst

 .. _viewer:

-The Ebook Viewer
+The E-book viewer
 =============================

-calibre includes a built-in ebook viewer that can view all the major ebook formats.
+calibre includes a built-in e-book viewer that can view all the major e-book formats.
 The viewer is highly customizable and has many advanced features.

 .. contents::